 Below are some affiliate links that may be helpful to you as you make this cow tongue recipe.
 You can find some of these items cheaper at your local store, but having a link helps you know what you're looking for.

 Crispy fried beef tongue makes a great protein-rich snack any time of the day.
 It's hearty, nourishing, and satisfying.
+You can also take it one step further and make lengua tacos with this meat.

 Cow Tongue Recipe Pairing Suggestions